-- 1 Backup your eDirectory 8.8.8.x files before upgrading the operating system.
-Stop eDirectory and back up the following files:

-- ◆ dib directory

-- nds.rfl directory (by default this directory is present under the dib directory)

-- nds.conf file

-- ◆ nici directory

-- log files

-- 2 Do not perform any operations on the intermediate state other than upgrading eDirectory, if the eDirectory version is not supported on a particular operating system in the intermediate state.
+- 1 1Backup your eDirectory 8.8.8.x files before upgrading the operating system.
+Stop eDirectory and back up the following files: - dib directory - nds.rfl directory (by default this directory is present under the dib directory) - nds.conf file - nici directory (In case of a root user, the directory found at /var/opt/novell/nici/0 will be the NICI user directory) - log files - 2 2Do not perform any operations on the intermediate state other than upgrading eDirectory, if the eDirectory version is not supported on a particular operating system in the intermediate state.

-Migrating to eDirectory 9.0 Without Upgrading the Operating System
+Migrating to eDirectory 9.1 Without Upgrading the Operating System

-This method is used in scenarios where there is no operating system upgrade path to supported eDirectory 9.0 version.
+This method is used in scenarios where there is no operating system upgrade path to supported eDirectory 9.1 version.

 For example, eDirectory 8.8 is installed on SLES 10.
-A customer using SLES 10 wants to upgrade to eDirectory 9.0 on SLES 12 and there is no upgrade path from SLES 10 to SLES 12.
+A customer using SLES 10 wants to upgrade to eDirectory 9.1 on SLES 12 and there is no upgrade path from SLES 10 to SLES 12.

-Complete the following steps to migrate to eDirectory 9.0:
+Complete the following steps to migrate to eDirectory 9.1:

-- 1 Stop the eDirectory server. - 2 Take a backup of the following eDirectory 8.8 files: - dib directory - nds.rfl directory (by default, this directory is present under the dib directory) - nds.conf file - nici directory - log files - 3 Install the operating system. - 4 Install eDirectory 9.0 on the server (new installation). - 5 Remove the nici directory from /var/novell and restore the nici directory to /var/opt/novell. - 6 Restore the dib and nds.rfl directories. - 7 Restore the nds.conf to the user-specified location. - 8 Edit /etc/opt/novell/eDirectory/conf/.edir/instances.0 and put the absolute path to nds.conf file. - 9 Edit the nds.conf file and add the following:
+- 1 Stop the eDirectory server. - 2 Take a backup of the following eDirectory 8.8 files: - ◆ dib directory - nds.rfl directory (by default, this directory is present under the dib directory) - nds.conf file - NICI User Directory (In case of a root user, the directory found at /var/opt/novell/ nici/0 will be the NICI user directory) - log files - 3 Install the operating system. - 4 Install eDirectory 9.1 on the server (new installation). - 5 Restore the NICI user directory to /var/opt/novell.
+For more information on NICI user directory, see Configuring the Settings for NICI User Directory in the NICI Administration Guide. - 6 Restore the dib and nds.rfl directories. - 7 Restore the nds.conf to the user-specified location.

+- 8 Edit /etc/opt/novell/eDirectory/conf/.edir/instances.0 and put the absolute path to nds.conf file. - 9 Edit the nds.conf file and add the following: